Authored by the expert who managed and guided the team behind the Guatemala Property Pack

 Stricter rent control measures are making rental properties less attractive to investors in Guatemala City.

-When these controls are in place, landlords face limits on how much they can raise rents, which directly impacts their potential profits.
-For investors aiming to maximize returns, this is a significant concern.
-In places like the United States, where rent control is common, 87.5% of multifamily developers avoid building in such areas, highlighting how these regulations can deter investment.
+When these controls are in place, landlords face limits on how much they can raise rents, which directly impacts potential profits.
+Investors are always on the lookout for opportunities to maximize returns, and these restrictions can be a deal-breaker.
+In places like the United States, where rent control is common, 87.5% of multifamily developers avoid building in such areas, highlighting a clear deterrent for investment.

 Guatemalan buyers are increasingly drawn to gated communities for enhanced security.